pachyderm/pachyderm/doc/docs/master/how-tos/monitor-job-progress.md

   state of the pipeline.
 If you see that a pipeline is in `running` state, it means that pods were spun up in the underlying Kubernetes cluster for this pipeline.
-The running state does not necessarily mean that the pipeline is actively running.
+The running state does not necessarily mean that the pipeline is actively processing a job.
 If you see `failed` in the `STATE` column, this means that the Kubernetes cluster failed to schedule a pod for this pipeline.

-  The `LAST JOB` column shows the status of the most recent job that ran for this pipelinei, which can be either `success` or `fail`.
+  The `LAST JOB` column shows the status of the most recent job that ran for this pipeline, which can be either `success`, `failed`, or `crashing`.
+If a pipeline is in a `failed` state, you need to find the reason of the failure and fix it.
+The crashing state indicates that the pipeline worker is failing for potentially transient reasons.
+The most common reasons for crashing are image pull failures, such as incorrect image name or registry credentials, or scheduling failures, such as not enough resources on your Kubernetes cluster.

   **Example:**